mageowl/keystonejs/README.md

-# keystonejs
+# KeystoneJS
-A JS framework for defining keywords
+A JavaScript framework for defining keywords